grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/alternate-audio/c-psdk-ios-1.4-alternate-audio.md

 ---
 description: Alternate, or late-binding, audio allows you to switch among available audio tracks for a video track.
 This way, users can select a language track when the video is played.
-seo-description: Alternate, or late-binding, audio allows you to switch among available audio tracks for a video track.
-This way, users can select a language track when the video is played.
-seo-title: Alternate audio
 title: Alternate audio
-uuid: 9dc3bec6-2135-4083-8db2-50a492e6bd67
 ---

 # Overview {#alternate-audio-overview}